Introduction to the Volcano Classic

 Why Volcano Classic?

-The Volcano Classic is one of the longest selling commercially available desktop vaporizers that is still sold today.
+The Volcano Classic is one of the longest-selling commercially available desktop vaporizers that is still sold today.
 There have been some minor under-the-hood improvements to the Volcano Classic along the way but its core identity remains the same.
 The Volcano has earned its reputation as a safe and reliable vaporizer through a long history of customer satisfaction and continuing re-investment from Storz and Bickel.
-Very few vaporizers have the benefit of a long and well documented history the way the Volcano does.
+Very few vaporizers have the benefit of a long and well-documented history the way the Volcano does.

 The Volcano Classic is the lower-tech alternative to the more modern Volcano Hybrid.

-It lacks a display which would show the current temperature, takes longer to reach temperature, and uses the classic style filling chamber that doesn’t lock onto the Volcano for whip-use.
+It lacks a display that would show the current temperature, takes longer to reach temperature, and uses the classic style filling chamber that doesn’t lock onto the Volcano for whip-use.
 Functionally the Classic can provide the same experience the Hybrid can once they’re both warmed up to the same temperature.

 Performance & Use

 Flipping the red switch turns the Volcano Classic on and begins the heating process.
-It takes about five minutes for the Classic to reach it’s set temperature, when the set temp is reached the center light, marked ‘Control’, will turn off.
-From time to time the control light will turn on while the Volcano is running the heater to maintain the temperature.
+It takes about five minutes for the Classic to reach its set temperature, when the set temp is reached the center light, marked ‘Control’, will turn off.
+From time to time, the control light will turn on while the Volcano is running the heater to maintain the temperature.

 The green switch marked Air is connected to the air pump which moves air over the heater and then forces the hot air up into the herb chamber and bag.
 The Air button will turn the pump on whether the Volcano is heating or not, so it can be used to help cool the vape down after a session if you’re planning on packing it up.